StevanFreeborn/allthethings/README.md

 # All The Things

-A MERN stack task app.
+A to-do app built using the MERN stack.